Actify

 Friday Movement Challenge

-Every Friday, a new 5-minute physical challenge drops in your team channel.
-Plank hold, step count, stretch sequence.
-Leaderboard optional.
-Takes 5 minutes, creates 2 hours of conversation.
+A new 5-minute physical challenge drops in your team channel every Friday.
+Plank hold, step count, stretch sequence — participation is opt-in, leaderboard optional.
+Takes 5 minutes, generates 2 hours of conversation.

 5 minWhole teamFree